girl on beach

 • Water, to replace water lost through activity.

-Eating a diet that is balanced, varied, and moderate can give you all the nutrients your body needs.
+Having eating habits that are balanced, varied, and moderate can give you all the nutrients your body needs.

-• Balance means eating the recommended number of servings from each food group most days.
+• Balance means eating the recommended amount from each food group most days.

 • Variety within each food group, such as fruits or vegetables, ensures that you will get all the nutrients you need.
 No one food provides every nutrient.